 Bohol to Siquijor ferry

-There are daily ferries departing from Tagbilaran Port in Bohol around 10am and it takes approximately 2 hours to reach Larena Port in Siquijor.
+There are daily ferries departing from Tagbilaran Port in Bohol and it takes approximately 2 hours to reach Larena Port in Siquijor.

 WHERE TO STAY IN SIQUIJOR